Nonlinear Models#

 - num_constraints()[source]#

-Number of constraints in the model.
+Return the number of constraints in the model.

 Examples